kustomzone/blockchain-1/BLOCKCHAIN.md

-If block is successfully solved, node creates a new block for solution on the basis of newly solved than sends solved block to other nodes for verification, if it passes check, it is added to chain, together with solved block, node sends next mining block, so that all nodes solve block with same complexity.

-Nodes, when checking block, look through list of confirmed facts, if a fact is found that coincides with fact from unconfirmed ones, then it is removed therefrom, compared by a unique id consisting of sha256 hash from creation time.
+If block is successfully solved, node creates a new block for solution on the basis of newly solved than sends solved block to other nodes for verification, if it passes check, it is added to chain and look through list of confirmed facts, if a fact is found that coincides with fact from unconfirmed ones, then it is removed therefrom, compared by a unique id consisting of sha256 hash from creation time, together with solved block, node sends next mining block, so that all nodes solve block with same complexity.